 - 3. Article I Section A, as referenced above, provides authority for the chief officers, including the Chief Executive Officer, the Chief Clinical Officer, and other officers, of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital to sign and deliver, either individually or collectively, on behalf of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital. - 4.
 Edward J. Merrens, MD is the Chief Clinical Officer of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital and therefore has the authority to enter into contracts and agreements on behalf of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital.

-IN WITNESS WHEREOF, I have hereunto set my hand as the Treasurer and Secretary of the Board of Trust tees of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital this of May 2020.
-Cl.
-L. C. Disease Dead Transport and Socretors Charles G. Plimpton, Board Treasurer and Secretary
+IN WITNESS WHEREOF, I have hereunto set my hand as the Secretary and Treasurer of the Board of Trustees of Dartmouth-Hitchcock Clinic and Mary Hitchcock Memorial Hospital this of day of August

+Charles G. Plimpton -